University of Cambridge graduate first victim identified in deadly London Bridge stabbing attack: report

-LONDON — A University of Cambridge graduate has been identified as one of the victims killed in a terror attack near London Bridge, British media reported.
+LONDON — A University of Cambridge graduate has been identified as one of the victims killed in a terror attack near London Bridge , British media reported.

 Jack Merritt, 25, worked as a course coordinator for Learning Together, a group linked to the University of Cambridge hosting the event at Fishmonger's Hall where the attack began.